Clothes, Shoes, Textile Recycling

 and Linens (Bedding, Blankets, Towels, Curtains).
 They will also accept worn or torn items that will be used for cleaning cloths or fiber products.

 Locations near you can be found using the drop-box locator on the USAgain homepage.
+They also do recycling drives.

 Recycling Drives (no drop boxes)